FMLA Michigan: Everything You Need to Know

 Waiver of FMLA Rights

 Workers cannot waive or be persuaded by their employer to waive their prospective FMLA rights.
 They are allowed to waive FMLA rights concerning a settlement or claims release when previous employer conduct is the basis.
-Neither require DOL approval or court order.
+Neither requires DOL approval or court order.

 When employers interfere with a worker's rights under FMLA, including failing to provide the worker with an FMLA eligibility notice, remedies can be taken.
 Companies may be held liable for lost wages and benefits caused by the violation.
 Remedies can include reemployment, settlement, promotion, or anything else crafted to remedy the harm caused by the infraction.